ecast96/Memory-Register-Simulation/README.md

 # Memory-Register-Simulation
 *** May be incomplete or not working properly ***

-This is a small memory/register with cache simulation written in C++.
+This is a small memory/register with cache simulation written in C++ for a class project.

 Program was made using Visual Studio 2017.